aji-prod/tomato/README.md

 options:
   tomato --rebuild-image        # build or rebuild the tomato Docker image;
+  tomato --default-mirrors      # use the default mirrors of the base Docker
+                                # image, when building or rebuilding the
+                                # tomato Docker image;
   tomato --remove-image         # remove the tomato Docker image;
   tomato --tomato-config <path> # path to custom tomato config;
   tomato --edit                 # prompt to edit PKGBUILDs or build files.